In this Section

-Deputy Chief of Police: Matthew Sheldon
+Deputy Chief of Police: Matthew Shedden

 Senior Academic Counselors: Sartreina Dottin and Sara Satham

-The Bunker Hill Community College ACE Mentor program is committed to helping new students make a successful transition to Bunker Hill Community College by focusing on academic achievement, engagement and cultural competency.
+The Bunker Hill Community College ACE Mentor program is committed to helping new students make a successful transition to the College by focusing on academic achievement, engagement and cultural competency.
 ACE Mentors are integrated into Learning Community classrooms where they serve as resources to help new students adjust to the academic, social and personal environment at BHCC.
 ACE Mentors collaborate with faculty in designing Learning Community curriculum and assignments and co-facilitate class activities and discussions on difficult issues such as religion, race, class, gender and culture.

 For more information, visit the ACE Mentor page.

 The BHCC Student Activities Office works with a team of experienced students and alumni who help new students make a successful transition to academic and student life at BHCC.
-In addition to being goodwill ambassadors of BHCC, these New Student Mentors serve as positive role models who demonstrate through words and actions the appropriate behaviors, attitudes and values of our college community.
+In addition to being goodwill ambassadors of BHCC, New Student Mentors serve as positive role models who demonstrate through words and actions the appropriate behaviors, attitudes and values of our college community.
 New Student Mentors support the goals of BHCC: to create pathways and partnerships to promote student success, celebrate strength through diversity, and close workforce gaps.